audichandra/Indonesian_AI_Chatbot_Customer_Support/README.md

 Some of the asked Indonesian questions are also answered in the **qlora API s.ipynb** in model_training folder

 ## Acknowledgements
 - **Authors**: Audi Chandra.
-Indonesian AI Chatbot Customer Service can be accessed on [Hugging Face](https://huggingface.co/audichandra/Gajah-7B).
+Indonesian AI Chatbot Customer Service: Gajah-7B can be accessed on [Hugging Face](https://huggingface.co/audichandra/Gajah-7B).
 - **License**: [MIT License](https://github.com/audichandra/Selenium_Webscraping_Kalibrr/blob/main/LICENSE).
 - **Base Model**: Special thanks to Muhammad Ichsan for developing "Merak-7B: The LLM for Bahasa Indonesia," a foundational model for our project, published on Hugging Face in 2023.
 You can explore this model further [here](https://huggingface.co/Ichsan2895/Merak-7B-v4).
 - **Training Dataset**: Our model training leveraged the "Bitext Customer Support LLM Chatbot Training Dataset," available on Hugging Face.
 We appreciate the dataset compilers for their valuable contribution.
 Access the original dataset [here](https://huggingface.co/datasets/bitext/Bitext-customer-support-llm-chatbot-training-dataset).